-Are you interested in a career that is in-demand?
+Are you interested in a new career?
 Check out our radiography field.
 A Radiologic Technologist can play an important role on the patient care team.
-Find out how you can earn an Associate of Applied Science Degree in Health Science – Medical Radiography in 18 months.
+Find out how you could earn an Associate of Applied Science Degree in Health Science – Medical Radiography in as little as 18 months.

 Students seeking admission into the Medical Radiography Program are advised that their course of study will include classroom education, hands-on practical skills and clinical experiences.
 Students making the decision to enter into this program should be aware of the physical nature of both the profession and their course of study.
 While the profession of Radiography may be performed in a variety of settings, each with specific physical demand requirements, students must be able to demonstrate a wide range of skills that may be performed in a variety of settings to successfully complete the program.

 Applicants to the program must be aware that they must possess the following abilities required of Radiography students and Radiographers.

 VISION: Ability to read and analyze data, formulate technical factors, evaluate the technical results, and observe patient conditions.
 Ability to perform all the radiographic procedures expected of a Radiography student.

 HEARING: Ability to hear instructions in a variety of situations, such as a darkened x-ray room, trauma room in the emergency department, and surgery; where the persons may not be facing you or they may be wearing surgical masks.
 Patients who are sick, inured, elderly, and in other weakened conditions sometimes have difficulty in communicating; therefore, it is important to be able to hear them with accuracy.

 MOTOR SKILLS: Above average hand/eye coordination and other basic motor skills are essential.
 Ability to lift, move and support patients.
 Ability to operate various x-ray equipment which may involve lifting, pulling, pushing, etc., such as with portable machines.
 Ability to stand/walk for extended periods of time, as well as bending twisting and reaching.